smart-data-models/dataModel.Weather/WeatherObserved/doc/spec_DE.md

       x-ngsi:
         type: Property
     type:
-      description: NGSI Entity type.
+      description: Property.
+NGSI Entity type.
 It has to be WeatherObserved
       enum:
         - WeatherObserved
       type: string
       x-ngsi:
         type: Property
     uVIndexMax:
-      description: 'The maximum UV index for the period, based on the World Health Organization''s UV Index measure. [http://www.who.int/uv/intersunprogramme/activities/uv_index/en/](http://www.who.int/uv/intersunprogramme/activities/uv_index/en/) the values between 1 and 11 are the valid range for the index.
+      description: 'Property.
+Model:''https://schema.org/Number''.
+The maximum UV index for the period, based on the World Health Organization''s UV Index measure. [http://www.who.int/uv/intersunprogramme/activities/uv_index/en/](http://www.who.int/uv/intersunprogramme/activities/uv_index/en/) the values between 1 and 11 are the valid range for the index.
 The value 0 is for describing that no signal is detected so no value is stored.'
       minimum: 0
       type: number
       x-ngsi: